yszxh/CLIProxyAPI/README.md

 ```

 The server will relay the `loadCodeAssist`, `onboardUser`, and `countTokens` requests.
 And automatically load balance the text generation requests between the multiple accounts.

+> [!NOTE]
+> This feature only allows local access because I couldn't find a way to authenticate the requests.
+> I hardcoded `127.0.0.1` into the load balancing.

 ## Contributing